 Key points

-Propose only outputs that you believe are likely to be 3* or 4*.
+Only propose research outputs that you believe are likely to be judged 3* or 4*, using REF 2021 criteria.
 There is no minimum requirement.
-It is recognized that this means some staff may have no new outputs this year.
+It is recognised that this means some staff may have no new 3* or 4* outputs.

-For all newly selected outputs, ensure that the record has an accurate DOI (Digital Object Identifier) visible or you are responsible to provide a hard copy for review to your School Research Office.
+For all newly selected outputs, ensure that the record has an accurate DOI (Digital Object Identifier) visible or you are providing a hard copy to your School Research Office.

 Proposing outputs

-Get instructions on proposing outputs via the links below:
+Get faculty-specific instructions on proposing outputs via the links below:

 Eligibility of outputs

-• Journal articles and conference proceedings that have failed to meet HEFCE's REF Open Access policy requirements should still be proposed for review.
+- Journal articles and conference proceedings that do not meet the REF 2021 Open Access policy requirements should still be proposed for review.

 Read more

-Of your eligible outputs, we advise you to select the best, most important pieces of work.
-Reviewers will assess originality, significance and rigour of the piece, and these factors should be the main drivers when choosing your output, before you consider other indicators such as citations.
+Of your eligible outputs, we advise you to select those which you consider the best and most important pieces of work.
+Reviewers will assess the originality, significance and rigour of the piece, and these factors should be the main drivers when choosing your output, before you consider other indicators such as citations.
 As long as your contribution was significant, it does not matter whether you were a lead author.
 This means that your best outputs for RRE may not be the ones that you would choose for other purposes, e.g. making a promotion case, or demonstrating the breadth of your work.

 If you need help in selecting your best outputs for RRE purposes, please contact your School Research Director or Institute Director in the first instance for advice.